raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 [^closed]: There is a [closed-form solution](http://en.wikipedia.org/wiki/Fibonacci_number#Closed-form_expression) to the function `fib`, but floating point math has some limitations you should be aware of before [using it in an interview](http://raganwald.com/2013/03/26/the-interview.html).

-## enter the matrix
+### enter the matrix

 One problem with calculating a Fibonacci number is that naïve algorithms require _n_ additions.
-There are some interesting things we can do to improve on performing _n_ operations.
+This is obviously expensive for large values of _n_.
+But of course, there are some interesting things we can do to improve on this.

 In this solution, we observe that we can express the Fibonacci number `F(n)` using a 2x2 matrix that is raised to the power of _n_: